 The Whitehorse

-The design was conceptualized as a hybrid between a pole barn and a trailer house, structures found in the surrounding area.
+Because the site is located off the grid, a significant portion of the budget was dedicated to infrastructure, including sewer, water catchment systems, and solar hot water systems.
+The design was conceptualized as a hybrid between a pole barn and a trailer home, echoing familiar structures found in the surrounding landscape.